tbarn/austin-tech-meetups/README.md

 If you are an organizer or part of a meetup that is not listed here and don't have a Code of Conduct, **please** bring it up with the organizers of the meetup.
 If you are wanting to be an ally of underrepresented groups in tech, this is a good first step.

+It is also important to remember to clearly explain how to report potential Code of Conduct violations and what the reporting experience is like.

 I'm also open to helping you establish a Code of Conduct within your meetup.

 ## Resources

 Ashe Dryden has created a comprehensive page of [Code of Conduct resources](https://www.ashedryden.com/blog/codes-of-conduct-101-faq).
 If you are looking for why your organization or meetup needs a Code of Conduct or have other questions related to Code of Conducts, I highly recommend it.

+Audrey Eschright has a great talk on [Enforcing Your Code of Conduct: Effective Incident Response](https://youtu.be/nizfHxg8y3o), which can help you think about incident response and reporting guidelines within your Code of Conduct.

 TODO: Add more resources